 Undun – The Guess Who

 With my new job, I became the lead of an existing (and somewhat dysfunctional) system.
 Lots of new people in a matrixed organization.
 I love the company.
-The people are friendly and competent, but the company itself is in a growth-plus-plus-plus mode in a booming industry and all of that adds up to a very frenetic pace and high expectations that I am struggling to adjust to.
+The people are friendly and competent, but the company itself is in a growth-plus-plus-plus mode in a booming industry, and all of that adds up to a very frenetic pace and high expectations that I am struggling to adjust to.

 When I started my new role, there was a several month backlog of work to be done and a couple of years’ worth of unmet expectations on top of that.
 I’ve been challenged to get on top of things and get some functioning processes in place.
-None of the marketing tasks have challenged me—after nearly 30 years, I should know what I’m doing—but the politics, expectations and lack of resources is much harder to navigate.
-Consequently, my work days are even more intense (to the point where I haven’t taken a lunch break since I started and am afraid to schedule overdue a doctor’s appointment due to it messing up work week).
+None of the marketing tasks themselves have challenged me—after nearly 30 years, I should know what I’m doing—but the politics, expectations and lack of resources are much harder to navigate.
+Consequently, my work days are even more intense (to the point where I haven’t taken a lunch break since I started and am afraid to schedule an overdue doctor’s appointment due to it messing up my work week).
 And I never shut off.
 Evenings and weekends, I’m either working or worrying about work.
-It’s not healthy and it’s not sustainable.
+It’s not healthy and I know it’s not sustainable.

 The situation actually reminds me of a post KitKat authored at one point, “Learning to Live in the Maybe”…although that’s not the lesson before me.
 My lesson is “Learning to Live with the Undone.”

 This is not an easy thing for a Type A control freak.
 Marketing by nature is a discipline where you are never “done”….
 Your work is only limited by your imagination and skill and time—not dollars and people.
 You can always crank out another social media post or write another case study.
 Even an organization with ZERO budget can do SOME marketing if they have a clever enough staff.
 That’s why I have always been attracted to it and I’ve always been okay that there was more I could be doing.
-But that’s different then leaving IMPORTANT things UNDONE.
+But that’s different than leaving IMPORTANT things UNDONE.
 And that’s what I need to embrace now.

 In my new role, I need to focus on getting the CRITICAL things done and anything else is gravy.
 I also need to remind myself that I’m doing the best I can and “happiness matters.”